beling/book-pl/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 ## Bringing Paths into Scope with the `use` Keyword

 It might seem like the paths we’ve written to call functions so far are inconveniently long and repetitive.
-For example, in Listing 7-7, whether we chose the absolute or relative path to the `add_to_waitlist` function, every time we wanted to call `add_to_waitlist` we had to specify `front_of_house` and `hosting` too.
+For example, in listing 7-7, whether we chose the absolute or relative path to the `add_to_waitlist` function, every time we wanted to call `add_to_waitlist` we had to specify `front_of_house` and `hosting` too.
 Fortunately, there’s a way to simplify this process.
 We can bring a path into a scope once and then call the items in that path as if they’re local items with the `use` keyword.

-In Listing 7-11, we bring the `crate::front_of_house::hosting` module into the scope of the `eat_at_restaurant` function so we only have to specify `hosting::add_to_waitlist` to call the `add_to_waitlist` function in `eat_at_restaurant`.
+In listing 7-11, we bring the `crate::front_of_house::hosting` module into the scope of the `eat_at_restaurant` function so we only have to specify `hosting::add_to_waitlist` to call the `add_to_waitlist` function in `eat_at_restaurant`.

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-11/src/lib.rs:here}}